Neerajkr2/Neerajkr2/README.md

 - 🤖 Especially interested in bringing **AI/ML into web apps** to solve real problems (see SwasthyaSeva below).
 - 🌐 I like shipping real, deployed products — not just demos.
 - 📫 Reach me at **neeraj.kr62004@gmail.com**
-- 💼 **Open to** software-engineering / full-stack / MERN internships & entry-level roles.
+- 💼 **Open to** software-engineering / full-stack / MERN internships & full-time roles.

 ---